judoscale/judoscale-node/packages/bullmq/README.md

 const judoscale = new Judoscale({
   redis_url: process.env.REDISCLOUD_URL, // defaults to process.env.REDIS_URL
 })

+// You can optionally pass a Redis config object or an ioredis instance const judoscale = new Judoscale({
+  redis: redisConfig,
+})
 ```

 3. If you want to scale your workers down to zero instances, you also need to install judoscale-bullmq in your web process so Judoscale knows when to scale them back up: